Can I Leave My Cat Alone for a Week?

 3. Sensory enrichment

-Cats require opportunities for play and interaction.
+Cats require various opportunities for both play and interaction.
 Leaving cat toys, boxes, scratching posts, platforms for climbing and jumping or having a regular visitor to play with your cat is a great way of reducing stress and boredom in your cat.

 4. Maintain comforts